SimaHosseiniParsa/ViBe-Kalman-Object-Tracking/README.md

 </p>

 <p align="center">
-  <b>Figure 1.</b> Performance evaluation of the proposed tracking algorithm on the Box video. (a) Comparison of the estimated X-coordinate with the ground-truth trajectory, (b) comparison of the estimated Y-coordinate with the ground-truth trajectory, and (c) Euclidean distance between the estimated target position and the corresponding ground truth for the proposed algorithm and the conventional Mean Shift tracker.
+Performance evaluation of the proposed tracking algorithm on the Box video. (a) Comparison of the estimated X-coordinate with the ground-truth trajectory, (b) comparison of the estimated Y-coordinate with the ground-truth trajectory, and (c) Euclidean distance between the estimated target position and the corresponding ground truth for the proposed algorithm and the conventional Mean Shift tracker.
 </p>

 Processing time comparison among the classical ViBe algorithm, the proposed algorithm, and the Mean Shift tracker.